ndnestor/Awesome-Links/README.md

 ## Managing the Server

 ---
+### About the server
+The server runs on a [Google Cloud compute engine](https://cloud.google.com/compute/) virtual machine.
+Here are its specifications:
+- OS: Linux (Debian 10)
+- Processor: 1 vCPU
+- RAM: 0.6 GBs
+- Storage: 30 GBs

+There is [documentation on the compute engine](https://cloud.google.com/compute/docs) available online.

 ### SSH-ing into the server
 1. Go to [Google Cloud](https://cloud.google.com).
 2. Click "console" on the top right.